Updated: Sep 8

 So where did it start?
 Ron and I grew up in the same small town in Utah, but we didn't know each other.
 Ron is older than me so we didn't go to school together.
 We met through mutual friends at an Aerosmith concert in Salt Lake City.
 Ron didn't even want to go to the concert and I was there to hook up with another guy.
 (My late teen years were kind of a train wreck).
 That night we ended up staying up all night talking (I did not hook up with that other guy), and each of our friends at the time started dating that night.
 Because of that, we started hanging out together a lot and getting to know each other and eventually dating officially.

 Ron's dad, Bob, had struggled with heart disease for many, many years.
-Bob passed away somewhat unexpectedly while we were living in San Diego and it was one of the biggest life changing events for both of us (although I wouldn't realize its affect on me for years to come).
+Bob passed away somewhat unexpectedly while we were living in San Diego and it was one of the biggest life-changing events for both of us (although I wouldn't realize its effect on me for years to come).
 Let me put this out there - I did not handle this event well.
-I was young, dumb and selfish and I was NOT there for Ron the way I should have been.
-Well something started happening with Ron around this time that would change us both forever.
+I was young, dumb, and selfish and I was NOT there for Ron the way I should have been.
+Well, something started happening with Ron around this time that would change us both forever.
 (We'll save the details of that story for later).
-What it comes down to in this moment though, is that Ron started changing and I hated it.
+What it comes down to at this moment though, is that Ron started changing and I hated it.
 He became a completely different person than the person I had married and I did not know how to handle it.
 This is the beginning of a period in our marriage that we refer to as "those years we hated each other".

 We'll delve into this issue and this point in our lives in more detail later.
 For now, let's move forward.
 So slowly things started getting better.
 We started making small efforts to fix our relationship and how we communicated with each other.
 We were more mindful of our words and actions and tried to treat each other more kindly.

-Not too long after this, we had another life changing event.
+Not too long after this, we had another life-changing event.
 (We'll discuss this topic in more detail in a future post, so hold tight).
 I had a faith transition and now for the first time in 15 or 16 years, Ron and I were on the same page with our faith.
-Not only was it life changing to be on the same page, but for me to realize what true grace is and what unconditional love is, changed the way I looked at the world and especially my spouse.
-I truly believe that this transition softened my heart and created a happiness in me that I had never felt before.
+Not only was it life-changing to be on the same page, but for me to realize what true grace is and what unconditional love is, changed the way I looked at the world, and especially my spouse.
+I truly believe that this transition softened my heart and created happiness in me that I had never felt before.

 Our relationship continued to strengthen and we grew closer than ever before.
 Our sex life started getting better and we felt more connected to each other.
 Were things always great?
 No, but we were so far past where we were in 2009-2010 that it almost felt like a whole new relationship.

 In late 2017 Ron's mom, Lena, passed away very unexpectedly and under very difficult circumstances.
-Comparing how we handled the passing of Ron's dad with the passing of his mom were completely different.
-Of course it was devastating, but the difference was that this time we could lean on each other to get through it.
+Comparing how we handled the passing of Ron's dad with the passing of his mom was completely different.
+Of course, it was devastating, but the difference was that this time we could lean on each other to get through it.